Q. How do I get an Alarm Permit Application Form?

 Having an alarm system installed is a matter of personal choice.
 Some people consider an alarm to be a deterrent to potential thieves.
 Others feel that the alarm gives them added security when they are home or away.

 Alarm systems vary in cost, depending on what type of detection system is employed.
 Some components are readily available at home improvement centers for "do it yourself" installation.

 Many licensed alarm companies are listed in the phone book.
 We recommend that alarm buyers get at least two bids for the work, ask for references, and make sure there is training provided to everyone who will use the alarm.
-False alarms waste Police resources.
-After one (1) false alarm, you will be billed for the Police response.
+False alarms deplete police resources.
+After one (1) false alarm in a fiscal year, you will be billed for the police response.

 Q. What is the cost of having a burglar alarm in San Carlos?

-There is an annual fee of $27.00 for any business or residence with a burglar alarm.
-This fee helps us offset costs for maintaining records of the contact persons listed on the alarm permit, and other administrative tasks.
+There is an annual fee of $32.00 for any business or residence with a monitored alarm system.
+This fee helps us offset costs for maintaining records of the contact persons listed on the alarm permit and other administrative tasks.

 Most alarms are received from alarm companies who operate receiving equipment at their central station and notify us that their customer's alarm has been activated.

-Q. Why do two (2) officers respond to alarm calls?
+Q. Why do two (2) law enforcement officers respond to alarm calls?